 Due Diligence

-Document categorisation → Per-category Assessment → Final reportProcess large document sets systematically with specialised Assistants for each phase.
+Document categorisation → Per-category assessment → Final reportProcess large document sets systematically with specialised Assistants for each phase.

 Brief Drafting